rodber/blog/_posts/2020-07-23-hello-chevere.md

 Chevere is a brand new foundation aiming for PHP 8, _the ocho_.
 I made it to use it with application runners (loop, async) and I've taken many strong opinions on its design towards a safer (and better) usage of the PHP programming language.

+I named it Chevere with the explicit intention to honor how [Chevereto](https://chevereto.com/) pushed me again into another stage of my career, and here we are.

+> Also, the word [_chévere_](https://en.wiktionary.org/wiki/ch%C3%A9vere) literally means terrific, cool, awesome, nifty.
+Perfect naming.

 ## Introduction

 [PHP](https://www.php.net/) is a programming language, which allows the creation of scripts that can be _wired_ to do anything.
 Its most common implementation is to provide website applications hosted in a server providing access to multiple users, which access these applications using a client device (browser).